LTUC/amman-dotnet-401d2/curriculum/class-26/lab/README.md

-# Lab 26: Sprint 1 - Milestone 1 MVC
+# Ecommerce Sprint 1 - Milestone 1 MVC

 Work together with your partner(s) to complete this lab.

 ## Instructions:

-Buid out an application that has the folowing pages:
+Build out an application that has the folowing pages:

 1. Home Page
 1. Products Page